ibm-cloud-docs/appid/cd-messages.md

 6. Verify that your configuration is correctly set up by testing your email dispatcher.
 Use the <a href="https://us-south.appid.cloud.ibm.com/swagger-ui/#/Config/post_email_dispatcher_test" target="_blank">test API</a> to trigger a request to your configured custom email sender.

-For full working example, see <a href="https://www.ibm.com/cloud/blog/use-ibm-cloud-app-id-and-your-email-provider-to-brand-mails-sent-to-app-users" target="_blank">Use your own provider for mail sent with {{site.data.keyword.appid_full}}</a>.
+For full working example, see <a href="https://www.ibm.com/cloud/blog/use-ibm-cloud-app-id-and-your-email-provider-to-brand-mails-sent-to-app-users" target="_blank">Use your own provider for mail that is sent with {{site.data.keyword.appid_full}}</a>.